 The quote is from my tweet about the American Association of Physical Anthropologists’ recent statement on race.
 The statement claims that “Race does not provide an accurate representation of human biological variation.”
 Part of the evidence marshalled to support this assertion is that “Humans share the vast majority (99.9%) of our DNA in common.”
 I do indeed view the AAPA’s statement as politically motivated pseudoscience that contradicts what we know from genetics.
 And the race-isn’t-real theory is being rejected by a growing number of mainstream scientists, particularly those who are aware of developments in genetics (which does not necessarily include physical anthropologists).

 In regards to the average IQ of Ashkenazi Jews, Cofnas defends the hereditarianism hypothesis opposed to environmental explanations:

 Jews have a higher average IQ than gentiles because of genes, not because Jewish mothers train their children to be good at taking IQ tests. —@nathancofnas

 My quote is misrepresented.
 Someone wrote on Twitter: “I wish someone would translate this [study] for someone like me – the scientifically illiterate.”
-My response was a summary of the study, not a declaration of belief.
+My response was a summary of the study (which I was not involved with), not a declaration of belief.

 In 2015, Cofnas published an article in Foundations of Science that has been criticised for making misleading claims about race and distorting (cited) sources: